 |Length||25.4 miles East to West travel only|

-Site Location and Description: The Titus Canyon road is an easy trail and although on dirt, rarely is considered true off-roading.
+Site Location and Description: The Titus Canyon road is an easy overland trail and although on dirt, rarely is considered true off-roading.
 It is one of the most popular trails in Death Valley, and for good reason.
 Views from the highest point are excellent and the drive through the canyon itself are worth it alone.
 Other points of interest along this trail are the Klare Spring petroglyphs and the Leadfield ghost town.
-Don’t miss this trip.
+Don’t miss this vehicle supported adventure.

 The History of Titus Canyon: Named after the ill fated prospector, Edgar Morris Titus who died of exhaustion and thirst in this area.
 In 1905, a supposed workable ore area was discovered and Leadfield Mine was quickly established.
 Unfortunately the demise of the mine was as quick as it was established, lasting less than a year.
 Today you can see remains of old mine shafts and buildings along with Petroglyphs at Klare Spring.
 Leadfield was placed on the National register of historic sites in 1975.